rit-sse/coffee-code-book/README.md

 Each submission should have information including: author, language, purpose, interesting facts; anything that could be put in a short description on the page in the book.

 Theme Submissions should also be submitted with a PR.
-Submissions should be a README file in the `theme-submissions` directory, with a link to the theme/font, and pictures with example code.
+Submissions should be their own directory (including TTF files for fonts), in the `theme-submissions` directory.
+The directory should include a README with a link to the theme/font, and pictures with example code.